The art easel has been a staple for artists for centuries and certainly will be for more centuries to come.

 An example of a table top easel is shown below.
 This painting easel by Art Alternatives can be converted into a portable miniature desk.
 Its drawer has three compartments to hold your brushes, paints and other supplies separated.
 Due to its lightweight and small size it’s is highly portable and easily stored.

-Convertible easels will give you the most flexibility since you can convert them from their normal position into a table top position.
-The best of both world!
+Convertible easels will give you the most flexibility since you can convert them from a standing easel into a table top position.
+The best of both worlds!
 This is especially ideal for people who don’t just use oil paint or acrylic paint, but work with mixed media instead.
 You can easily adjust the slant of the canvas to match the kind of paint or medium you are working with.

 This all makes the convertible easel a good option for people looking to work on a wide variety of project with different media.